Ketamine for PTSD

 This is why you can know, intellectually, that the trauma is in the past — you can understand your patterns, trace everything back to its origin — and still find yourself flooded, frozen, or shut down in ways that understanding can’t override.
 Knowing is not the same as feeling differently.
 Feeling differently is not the same as embodying something new.
 That gap between knowing and embodying is where PTSD lives — and where standard treatment often stalls.

-If you’re interested in learning more about the differences between single-incident trauma and complex trauma, check out our blog on complex PTSD (C-PTSD) therapy in Houston.
+If you’re interested in learning more about the differences between single-incident trauma and complex trauma, check out our blog on complex PTSD therapy in Houston.

 What is Ketamine?